 Marshall Horwitz, M.D., Ph.D (Director)

-Marshall S. Horwitz, M.D., Ph.D is a Professor of Pathology and Adjunct Professor of Genome Sciences, Medicine, and Biology.
-A Los Angeles area native, he received his bachelor’s degree in Chemistry from Revelle College at the University of California, San Diego and then came to the University of Washington where he entered the Medical Scientist Training Program in 1983—and loved it so much that he never left.
-He performed his doctoral work on directed evolution in the Department of Pathology with former MSTP Director Dr. Lawrence Loeb and completed residency in Internal Medicine in the University of Washington hospital system, followed by fellowship training in Medical Genetics and postdoctoral research in developmental biology with the late Harold Weintraub at the Fred Hutchinson Cancer Research Center.
-He rejoined the UW MSTP to become an associate director in 2007 and has been director since 2010.
+Dr. Horwitz is Professor of Pathology and Adjunct Professor of Genome Sciences, Medicine, and Biology.
+A Los Angeles area native, he received his undergraduate degree in Chemistry from Revelle College at the University of California, San Diego and then came to the University of Washington where he entered the Medical Scientist Training Program in 1983—and loved it so much that he never left.
+He performed his doctoral work on directed evolution in the Department of Pathology with former MSTP Director Lawrence Loeb and completed residency in Internal Medicine in the University of Washington hospital system, followed by fellowship training in Medical Genetics and postdoctoral research in developmental biology with the Harold Weintraub at the Fred Hutchinson Cancer Research Center.
+He joined the UW MSTP as an associate director in 2007 and has been director since 2010.
 His research interests relate to genetic factors predisposing to hematopoietic malignancy and the clonal evolution of cancer.
-He is Cancer Genetics Section Editor of the Public Library of Science journal PLoS Genetics and former chair of the NIH Genetics of Health and Disease study section.
-Among his honors, Dr. Horwitz is a recipient of the Presidential Early Career Award for Scientists and Engineers, received from the President at the White House in 2002, as well as the 2007 NIH Director’s Pioneer Award.
+He was a section editor of PLoS Genetics and former chair of the NIH Genetics of Health and Disease study section.
+He received the Presidential Early Career Award for Scientists and Engineers, received from the President at the White House in 2002, and the 2007 NIH Director’s Pioneer Award.

 Mary-Claire King, Ph.D.
 (Associate Director)

-Mary-Claire King, Ph.D. is the American Cancer Society Professor of Genome Sciences and Medicine.
-She was raised in the Chicago area, received her undergraduate degree in Mathematics from Carleton College, and her PhD in Genetics from the University of California, Berkeley in 1973.
-Her dissertation research was the demonstration that humans and chimpanzees are 99% genetically identical.
-After postdoctoral training at UCSF, she joined the faculty at Berkeley in 1975 and moved to the University of Washington in 1995.
-Her research has been continuously funded by the NIH since 1975.
-Her primary research focus is inherited breast and ovarian cancer, with groundbreaking discoveries leading to the identification of the gene she named BRCA1.
-She has also discovered genes for multiple Mendelian disorders, for inherited hearing loss, and most recently for schizophrenia.
-Dr. King developed genomic sequencing to identify victims of human rights abuses, first in Argentina and subsequently for cases on five continents, carrying out identifications for the United Nations War Crimes Tribunal and the UN Forensic Anthropology Team.
-She is a member of the US National Academy of Sciences, the American Philosophical Society, the Institute of Medicine, a foreign member of the French Academy of Sciences, and a Fellow of the American Academy of Arts and Sciences.
-Additional honors include the Heineken Prize for Medicine, the Weizmann Women & Science Award, the Peter Gruber Foundation Genetics Award, Glamour Magazine Woman of the Year, and honorary doctorates from 13 universities in the US, Europe, and Israel.
-She is President of the American Society of Human Genetics.
+Dr. King is the American Cancer Society Professor of Genome Sciences and Medicine.
+She was raised in the Chicago area and received her undergraduate degree in Mathematics from Carleton College, and her PhD in Genetics from the University of California, Berkeley.
+Her dissertation research was the demonstration that humans and chimpanzees are 99% genetically identical in protein sequence.
+After postdoctoral training at UCSF, she joined the faculty at Berkeley in 1975, and moved to the University of Washington in 1995.
+Her research focus is gene discovery and characterization for human disease, beginning with inherited breast and ovarian cancer and continuing with the genetics of schizophrenia and other severe mental illness and multiple congenital disorders.
+Dr. King also developed genomic sequencing to identify victims of human rights abuses, first in Argentina and subsequently for cases on six continents, carrying out identifications for the United Nations War Crimes Tribunal and the UN Forensic Anthropology Team.
+She is a former president of the American Society of Human Genetics and a member of the US National Academy of Sciences, the US National Academy of Medicine, the American Philosophical Society, the American Academy of Arts and Sciences, and a foreign member of the French Academy of Sciences.
+Her awards include honorary doctorates from 19 universities, the Lasker Foundation Award in 2014, and the US National Medal of Science from President Obama in 2016.
+She has been an Associate Director of the UW MSTP since 1995.

 Stephen J. Tapscott, M.D., PhD.
 (Associate Director)

-Stephen J. Tapscott, M.D., Ph.D. is a Full Member in the Divisions of Human Biology and Clinical Research at the Fred Hutchinson Cancer Research Center (FHCRC), and a Professor in the Department of Neurology and Adjunct Professor in Pathology at the University of Washington (UW).
-Born and raised in northeastern New Jersey, he received a bachelor’s degree from Hampshire College and M.D. and Ph.D. degrees from the University of Pennsylvania, where he studied cell commitment and differentiation with Dr. Howard Holtzer.
-After completing medical internship and neurology residency at the University of Pennsylvania, he moved to Seattle for postdoctoral training in molecular biology with Dr. Harold Weintraub at the FHCRC.
-He has clinical expertise in neuromuscular and neurogenetic diseases, and research expertise in the developmental regulation of gene expression in a chromatin context.
-His work has characterized the central roles of the MyoD and NeuroD transcription factor families in myogenesis and neurogenesis, and also identified the causative pathophysiologic mechanism of facioscapulohumeral dystrophy, the third most common human muscular dystrophy.
-In addition to his role as Associate Director of the UW Medical Scientist Training Program, he is co-director of the Seattle Wellstone Muscular Dystrophy Cooperative Research Center and is on the Editorial Board of Developmental Cell.
+Dr. Tapscott is a Full Member in the Divisions of Human Biology and Clinical Research at the Fred Hutchinson Cancer Research Center (FHCRC), and Professor of Neurology and Adjunct Professor of Pathology at UW.
+Born and raised in northeastern New Jersey, he received his undergraduate degree from Hampshire College and M.D. and Ph.D. degrees from the University of Pennsylvania, where he studied cell commitment and differentiation with Howard Holtzer.
+After completing medical internship and neurology residency at the University of Pennsylvania, he moved to Seattle for postdoctoral training in molecular biology with Harold Weintraub at the FHCRC.
+His clinical expertise is neuromuscular and neurogenetic diseases, and research expertise is the developmental regulation of gene expression by chromatin.
+He characterized the central roles of the MyoD and NeuroD transcription factor families in myogenesis and neurogenesis, and identified the causative pathophysiologic mechanism of facioscapulohumeral dystrophy.
+He is co-director of the Seattle Wellstone Muscular Dystrophy Cooperative Research Center and is on the Editorial Board of Developmental Cell.
 He has served on the scientific advisory boards for the Muscular Dystrophy Association, American Brain Tumor Association, Hereditary Disease Foundation, and the Board of Scientific Counselors for the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
 Most important of all, he has a huge enthusiasm for the value of the combined M.D. and Ph.D. training and its impact on both the trainee and the scientific community.